-- b. reduce areas of existing impermeable surfaces. - g.
-Approved development proposals will be required to be supplemented by appropriate maintenance and management regimes for surface water drainage schemes. - 3.282 Sustainable drainage systems (SuDS) comprise a variety of interception and attenuation methods to manage surface water quantities and methods of treatment to improve water quality.
-They should be applied to new development in all cases. - 3.283 SuDS should be considered at the earliest possible opportunity when devising proposals to ensure that they can be fully incorporated into the scheme.
+- 4. All new development should: - a. include the use of sustainable drainage systems, unless demonstrated to be inappropriate; and - b. reduce areas of existing impermeable surfaces. - 5.
+Approved development proposals will be required to be supplemented by appropriate maintenance and management regimes for surface water drainage schemes.

+3.286 Sustainable drainage systems (SuDS) comprise a variety of interception and attenuation methods to manage surface water quantities and methods of treatment to improve water quality.
+They should be applied to new development in all cases.

+3.287 SuDS should be considered at the earliest possible opportunity when devising proposals to ensure that they can be fully incorporated into the scheme.
 SuDS must be designed and installed in line with the latest national and local best practice and guidance in order to minimise demands on surface water sewerage systems and to prevent an increased risk of pollution to watercourses.
-They must be designed to meet these requirements over the lifetime of the development. - 3.284 Landscaping proposals should consider what contribution the landscaping of a site can make to reducing surface water discharge and improving water quality.
-This can include hard and soft landscaping such as permeable surfaces at the plot level to reduce the volume and rate of surface water discharge. - 3.285 The treatment and processing of surface water is not a sustainable solution.
+They must be designed to meet these requirements over the lifetime of the development.

+3.288 Landscaping proposals should consider what contribution the landscaping of a site can make to reducing surface water discharge and improving water quality.
+This can include hard and soft landscaping such as permeable surfaces at the plot level to reduce the volume and rate of surface water discharge.

+3.289 The treatment and processing of surface water is not a sustainable solution.
 Surface water should be managed at source and not transferred.
 Every option should be investigated before discharging surface water into a public sewerage network.
 There will be an expectation for surface water to be discharged to ground via infiltration in the first instance.
-Applicants wishing to discharge to the public sewer will need to submit clear evidence demonstrating why alternative options are not available. - 3.286 In order to ensure that flood risk is not increased, it is expected that run-off rates will be minimised.
-The starting point for this will be a maximum greenfield run-off rate for greenfield sites and a minimum 30% reduction in run-off rates on brownfield sites (50% in critical drainage areas). - 3.287 Water management solutions relying on surface water pumping are not considered a viable drainage solution option as mechanical failure will lead to surface water flooding. - 3.288 Developers must consider enabling a resilient development and support the 25 year environmental plan using natural processes and maximising natural capital benefits, providing evidence of natural capital benefit and biodiversity net gain. - 3.289 Once more details are known on development sites, such as the approach to surface water management and proposed connection points to the foul sewer network, it may be necessary to coordinate the delivery of development with timing for the delivery of infrastructure improvements.
+Applicants wishing to discharge to the public sewer will need to submit clear evidence demonstrating why alternative options are not available.

+3.290 In order to ensure that flood risk is not increased, it is expected that run-off rates will be minimised.
+The starting point for this will be a maximum greenfield run-off rate for greenfield sites and a minimum 30% reduction in run-off rates on brownfield sites (50% in critical drainage areas).

+3.291 Water management solutions relying on surface water pumping are not considered a viable drainage solution option as mechanical failure will lead to surface water flooding.

+3.292 Developers must consider enabling a resilient development and support the 25 year environmental plan using natural processes and maximising natural capital benefits, providing evidence of natural capital benefit and biodiversity net gain.

+3.293 Once more details are known on development sites, such as the approach to surface water management and proposed connection points to the foul sewer network, it may be necessary to coordinate the delivery of development with timing for the delivery of infrastructure improvements.
 It will be necessary to ensure that the delivery of development is guided by strategies for infrastructure which ensure coordination between phases of development over lengthy time periods and by numerous developers.

-3.290 Current best practice guidance such as the SUDS Manual and Planning for SUDS (CIRIA C697 and C687) should be followed in the design of developments of all sizes, with design principles that are important to Blackpool set out in this policy.
+3.294 Current best practice guidance such as the SUDS Manual and Planning for SUDS (CIRIA C697 and C687) should be followed in the design of developments of all sizes, with design principles that are important to Blackpool set out in this policy.
 Smaller, more resilient features distributed throughout a development should be used where possible, instead of one large management feature.